 Competitive Flower and Plant Exhibit

 The focal point of the Show is the Flower and Plant Exhibit where floral and plant displays are judged by accredited judges.
 Everyone from master gardeners to novices, children and families, are encouraged to enter in our many categories of arrangements, containers, bouquets, and cut flowers, including, of course, the ever popular roses.
+You do not have to be a member to enter.

-Our theme this year is "Glorious Garden"
+Our theme this year is "50 Years of Flower Power"

-Download Exhibitor Entry Cards HERE
+Download Exhibitor Entry Cards

 Rules and Registration